General Data Protection Regulation

 Igloo & GDPR

-If you’re thinking ahead to the European Union General Data Protection Regulation (GDPR), we are too.
-Igloo is committed to helping our customers comply with the upcoming legislature through our strong foundation of data governance and championing of privacy.
+The European Union General Data Protection Regulation (GDPR) has arrived.
+Igloo is GDPR compliant, and we are committed to helping our customers comply with this legislature through our strong foundation of data governance and championing of privacy.

 What is the GDPR, and why is it important?